 Tali admonishes Art about his behavior towards Kaidan in the very next chapter.

-Door Stopper: The entire series currently clocks in at over one million words— and Mass Vexations 3 shows no signs of being finished.
-Individually, the second fic in the series counts given that it takes up over six hundred thousand words, with the third fic quickly catching up.
+Door Stopper: The entire series clocks in at just under 1.4 million words.
+Individually, the second and third fics both count given that they both take up over six hundred thousand words.
 It is debatable whether or not the first fic is a door stopper, though it does come close with a word count that is just shy of two hundred thousand words.

 Drowning My Sorrows: Udina, after it's revealed that Earth may have to be destroyed to stop the Reaper threat.

 Fantastic Drug: Vexations.
 Mixed in with a bit of Truth in Television as those that tried performing all 840 repetitions by themselves had to stop due to hallucinations, even if it wasn't as bad as what Art winds up with.

 Fire-Forged Friends: Tali is at first distrustful of Art's attempts to save her.
 But, when he follows up on his promises without any strings attached, they become more or less this.
 Also happens between Art and Wrex to a certain extent.

 Fish Out of Temporal Water: Subverted.
 Art may be out of his element, but given that he knows most of the rules of where he is he's able to blend into the crowd pretty easily.
 It is played relatively straight with the Mass Effect universe backstories of Sturge, Isaac, and Madison, though.

 It is played straight, though, in that he still has to figure out that some composers don't exist in said universe.

 Fix Fic: What happens in the sequel when Art finally decides to actually act on his precognition to actively save people at various points in the story.